What is fire insurance?

 Should you need to leave your home vacant for an extended period, talk to your insurance representative about getting second home insurance.

 Does fire insurance offer replacement cost or actual cash value coverage?

 It depends on the type of policy and how it’s written.
 For example, the HO3 policies we offer can cover the replacement cost of your home, but some policies on the market today may only insure your home for its actual cash value (ACV).
 For example, an HO1 policy can be written as replacement cost or ACV coverage for the home.

 Understanding the difference between these two terms can be the difference between having sufficient coverage and ending up without enough money to rebuild your home.

 Insuring your home for its replacement cost means your insurance company pays what it costs to rebuild your home from the ground up.
 It covers the exact square footage with the same type and quality of building materials.
 Actual cash value only covers the depreciated value of your home.
 ACV policies are often cheaper, but that’s because they cover less of your home’s value.
 People don’t always realize that their dwelling coverage limit is less than what they need to replace their home.

-Most lenders want homeowners to obtain valid homeowners insurance that includes fire coverage.
-Even if you aren’t required to get a policy, protecting your largest asset with insurance makes a lot of sense.
-The average cost of a fire damage claim is $79,785.
 That’s a lot of money even for a partial loss.
-A total loss could set you back several hundreds of thousands of dollars in repairs.
+But if the worst happens, a total loss could set you back several hundreds of thousands of dollars to repair or rebuild.
 Unless you have the resources to rebuild on your own, you need fire insurance.